elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 the entire graph to be constructed.
 But see also our note on Dask below.

-Problem size corresponds to the `iterations` parameter to Listing
-1. Note that since these are idealized kernels, what matters is the total number of FLOPs executed, which directly corresponds to `iterations`.
+Problem size is the `iterations` parameter in Listing 1.
+Note that since these are idealized kernels, what matters is the total number of FLOPs executed, which directly corresponds to `iterations`.

 We use weak scaling.
 Height is fixed at 1000 (so the duration of the run remains constant) while width varies with the number of processors.

-MPI p2p is the implementation shown in Listing 2.
+MPI p2p is shown in Listing 2.

 ## Analysis of Performance Bugs Found